synthesis0x42/synthesis0x42/README.md

 ###

-<p align="left">most of my work is in jupyter notebooks, which I use vsc for. otherwise, I use nvim because it looks nice. macos btw. </p>
+<p align="left">most of my work is in jupyter notebooks, which I use vsc for. otherwise, I use nvim because it looks nice. macos btw.
+I also know some C++ for competitive programming.</p>

 ###